[UPDATE (May 7th) – Creative Cloud is out and now shipping with CS6.]

-So why should you care, if you’re quite happy with your current set of permanent desktop Adobe products, and less interested in services or tablet apps?
+So why should you care, if you’re quite happy with your current set of desktop Adobe products, and less interested in services or tablet apps?

 As implied, this model of software is going to be a significant change because it means Adobe’s engineering teams can improve the applications more frequently, and as they come up with new ideas, they can put them in the app and you can get them, not just once a year.

 Overall with Creative Cloud, they’re changing how they provide software from the traditional desktop model now to devices and also to the cloud.
-Twenty-one years ago they started with point products like Photoshop or Dreamweaver you could get individually, and then they did the Creative Suite bundling, and that was a great breakthrough for creative software and how you can acquire it, and this now is the most popular creative software in the world.
+Twenty-one years ago they started with point products like Photoshop or Dreamweaver you could get individually, and then they added the Creative Suite bundling, and that was a great breakthrough for creative software and how you can acquire it, and this now is the most popular creative software in the world.
 Now their next step is moving to Creative Cloud, and it’s going to be a whole new way people can interact with the software.

 So as Adobe says, “this is a great new adventure for us, and there’s a ton of innovation ahead for us, so it’s going to be a very exciting time.”